 Spend $100 to save up to $30 on two games

-The Nintendo Switch Game Voucher costs $99.98 and is redeemable for two qualifying, full-price games on the eShop.
-The game list includes preorders like the upcoming Zelda, the Advance Wars remakes, and recent hits that haven’t seen many discounts yet — such as Splatoon 3.
-So if you pay $99.98 for the voucher and preorder Tears of the Kingdom ($69.99) and then purchase a game like Pikmin 4 ($59.99), then you’re paying $49.99 for each and saving a total of $30.
+The Nintendo Switch Game Vouchers cost $99.98 for two, each of which is redeemable for a qualifying full-price game on the eShop.
+The game list includes preorders like the upcoming Zelda, Pikmin 4, and recent hits that haven’t seen many discounts yet — such as Splatoon 3.
+If you pay $99.98 for the two vouchers and use one to preorder Tears of the Kingdom ($69.99) and the other on a game like Advance Wars 1+2: Re-Boot Camp ($59.99), then you’re paying $49.99 for each and saving a total of $30.

-If you really want to penny-pinch and happen to be a Costco member, you can buy two $50 Nintendo gift cards for $89.98 to pay for the vouchers and save an extra $10.
+If you really want to penny-pinch and happen to be a Costco member, you can buy two $50 Nintendo gift cards for a total of $89.98, which you can then use to pay for the vouchers, saving an extra $10.

 You have 12 months from the date you purchase the vouchers to use them, and you don’t have to claim both your games at the same time, though you must maintain your Switch Online subscription to redeem them.

 Nintendo Switch Game Voucher

 Nintendo Switch Online subscribers can buy a digital voucher to use on two qualifying games.
 Once purchased, you have 12 months to redeem each individual voucher.
 You can have up to eight active vouchers, though you must maintain your Switch Online subscription until you redeem them.